 Theory for system science for security and defense, 15 credits

-Methods for Defence Systems, 15 credits
+Methods for Defence and Security Systems Development, 15 credits

 Usability and Design of Interactive Systems, 4.5 credits